kierangoodacre/CV/README.md

 ###Email: kieran@shred-up.com

 A lover of all things that push the boundaries of what's achievable, this what attracted me to software development.
 My pre-Makers background in offshore renewables as a remotely operated vehicle pilot technician and the work I carried out a now VC funded start up, I hope proves the perfect backdrop for a successful career in tech.
-Currently seeking a role as a developer at a firm with a strong personal development culuture and dedication to code craftsmanship.
+Currently seeking a role as a developer at a firm with a strong personal development culuture and dedication to code & design craftsmanship.
 Future employers will be impressed with my ability to fit into a team, whilst still maintaining the ability to work as an individual and look to add value wherever possible.

 ## Skills